“Yes, I’ll come over at 9 a.m.,” I said. “See you then.”

 All my friends fell in one of two camps.
 Either their parents paid for college, or they took out massive student loans and weren’t actively seeking a solution.
 I didn’t know anyone who had paid off their loans.
-Being free of student debt seemed insane and unbelievable.
+Overcoming student loan debt seemed insane and unbelievable.

 But once I divorced myself from the common rhetoric of “I’ll be in debt forever,” or “things will never change” or “we’re all screwed,” I started fighting for my student-loan freedom.
 The reality is that while my college debt sucked, feeling sorry for myself was just a reason to not act.